elenamarinaki/prime-tables/README.md

 ## TESTING 🧪

 - For the testing, I created a _test-helpers.js_ which has a couple of functions that test regular equality or equality between two arrays, since those are reference objects.
-It also includes the the declaration of the test function itself.
+It also includes the the declaration of the test function itself. ⚖️
-- In the files *test.js* I am testing the functions of the file *script.js* for various inputs, trying to make the test functions pass and fail.
+- In the files _test.js_ I am testing the functions of the file _script.js_ for various inputs, trying to make the test functions pass and fail. 🗝